PART ONE - PART TWO - PART THREE - PART FOUR

 After a very long wait, in late August Walmart shoppers were able to get the jump on everyone else by being able to purchase Road Runner & Wile E. Coyote: Supergenius Hijinks before its October release date, the first of a number of Warner titles that would have an exclusive early-release window at the big-box retailer.

 The compilation kicked off with all three of the 2010 CGI cartoons, including the DVD debut of Rabid Rider.
 Coyote Falls and Fur of Flying, of course, had already been released as bonuses on Warner Bros. feature DVDs, while two other double-dips appeared in the form of the 2000s shorts Whizzard of Ow and Little Go Beep.
 Following Chuck Jones's middling 1994 effort Chariots of Fur, the entire second half of the disc was made up of the ultra-cheap outings produced by Depatie-Freleng in 1965 and 1966, most of which were farmed out to bargain-basement studio Format Films and directed by Rudy Larriva.
 Though for the sake of completeness these were all new to DVD, but the monotonous blandness of such Larriva films as Out and Out Rout, Shot and Bothered, Highway Runnery, Hairied and Hurried, and others made for a very dreary, unentertaining collection.
+When later asked if he knew the reasons behind the cartoon selection, Jerry Beck would explain that he had advised Warner Home Video to stick with the Chuck Jones shorts, but they didn't know the difference (or didn't care)--to them, a Road Runner cartoon is a Road Runner cartoon.
+If only.

 The tediousness of the content was reflected in the disc's presentation.
 Viewers were greeted with a generic main menu that looked amateurish at best, featuring a cobbled-together mix of characters in standard licensing poses against a plain orange Looney Tunes bullseye.
 The words "LOONEY TUNES SUPER STARS" hovered menacingly over their heads, with no textual reference to either Road Runner, Wile E. Coyote, or the specific title of the DVD.
 This slapdash menu design would be used on the remainder of the Super Stars releases.
 Perhaps the one good thing that could be said about Supergenius Hijinks was that Warner Home Video again offered both full frame and widescreen versions of all the cartoons.